NixOS/rfcs/rfcs/0166-nix-formatting.md

 Notable special cases are:

 - Single line values that would not benefit from style #2 keep using #1, even if this makes it go above the line limit.
 This mostly applies to simple strings and paths.
-- Attribute set values are *always* expanded.
+- Attribute set values must always be expanded.
 This has the consequence of always forcing nested attribute sets to be multiline (even if they would be single line otherwise because they only contain a single item), which usually is desired.
   ```nix
   {
     foo.bar.baz = "qux";